(anti)

 A spectre is haunting the world.

-A spectre is haunting the world.
-The spectre of artificial intelligence.
-All the powers of capital have entered into a holy alliance to own it: venture funds and sovereign wealth funds, the big four accounting firms and the seven biggest model labs, the governments that regulate them and the governments that wish they could.
+All the powers of capital have entered into a holy alliance to own it.
+Venture funds and sovereign wealth funds.
+The big four accounting firms and the seven biggest model labs.
+The governments that regulate them and the governments that wish they could.

 They do not disagree about the destination.
 They disagree only about who will collect the toll on the way there.

-Meanwhile, the working class (the writers, the illustrators, the paralegals, the radiologists, the translators, the customer support agents, the drivers soon to come) is told a story so old it has whiskers: technology will lift all boats, eventually, if we are patient, and good, and retrain.
+Meanwhile, the working class (the writers, the illustrators, the paralegals, the radiologists, the translators, the customer support agents, the drivers soon to come) is told a story so old it has whiskers.
+Technology will lift all boats, eventually, if we are patient, and good, and retrain.

 We have heard this before.
 We heard it in the mills of Manchester.
 We heard it on the assembly line in Detroit.
 We heard it when the call centres moved to Bangalore and when the factories moved to Shenzhen.
 Each time, the gains were real.
 Each time, they were pocketed by someone who was not you.